On classification of continuous first order theories

-\begin{Proposition} Let $T$ be a complete (continuous) theory and $\cal C$ as above.
-Then $T$ is stable if and only if it has both $NIP$ and $\cal C$-property. \end{Proposition} \begin{proof} Clearly, stability implies $NIP$ and $\cal C$-property.
-For the converse, by $NIP$, for any $\phi(x,y)$ and any $(a_i)$, there is a subsequence $(a_{i_j})$ such that $\phi(a_{i_j},y)$ converges to a function $f$ which is $B_{1/2}$.
-As $B_{1/2}\subseteq\cal C$, by $\cal C$-property, there is no infinite sequence $(b_i)$ such that $(a_{i_j}),(b_i)$ witness the order property for $\phi(x,y)$.
+\begin{Proposition} Let $T$ be a complete (continuous) theory and $\mathcal C$ as above.
+Then $T$ is stable if and only if it has both $NIP$ and the $\mathcal C$-property. \end{Proposition} \begin{proof} Clearly, stability implies $NIP$.
+Also, by Grothendieck's criterion, stability implies the $\mathcal C$-property, that is, the limit of every convergent sequence is continuous.
+For the converse, by $NIP$, for any $\phi(x,y)$ and any $(a_i)$, there is a subsequence $(a_{i_j})$ such that $\phi(a_{i_j}, y)$ converges to a function $f$ which is $B_{1/2}$.
+As $B_{1/2} \subseteq \mathcal C$, by the $\mathcal C$-property, there is no infinite sequence $(b_i)$ such that $(a_{i_j}),(b_i)$ witness the order property for $\phi(x,y)$.
 By Grothendieck's criterion, $f$ is continuous.
 As $\phi$ and $(a_i)$ are arbitrary, by the Eberlein--\v{S}mulian Theorem and Grothendieck's criterion, $T$ is stable. \end{proof}

 Kechris and Louveau \cite{KL} studied various ordinal ranks of bounded Baire-1 functions.
 They introduced the classes of bounded Baire-1 functions ${\mathcal B}_1^\xi$ (for $\xi$ a countable ordinal).
-It is shown that (i) $DBSC={\mathcal B}_1^1$, (ii) ${\cal B}_1^\xi$ is a Banach subalgebra of Baire-1 functions (with the sup-norm), and (iii) ${\mathcal B}_1^\xi \subseteq{\mathcal B}_1^\zeta$ for countable ordinals $\xi\leq\zeta<\omega_1$.
+It is shown that (i) ${\mathcal B}_1^1=B_{1/2}$, (ii) ${\mathcal B}_1^\xi$ is a Banach subalgebra of Baire-1 functions (with the sup-norm), and (iii) ${\mathcal B}_1^\xi \subseteq {\mathcal B}_1^\zeta$ for countable ordinals $\xi \leq \zeta < \omega_1$.
 Therefore, by Proposition~\ref{Shelah-like2}, we have the following:

 \begin{Corollary} Let $T$ be a complete theory and $\xi$ a countable ordinal.
-Then $T$ is stable if and only if it has both $NIP$ and ${\cal B}_1^\xi$-property. \end{Corollary}
+Then $T$ is stable if and only if it has both $NIP$ and the ${\mathcal B}_1^\xi$-property. \end{Corollary}

 In Section~3 of \cite{KL}, there is a classification of functions between $DBSC$ and Baire-1/2.
 Recall from Fact~\ref{properties}(iv) that every $\{0,1\}$-valued Baire-1/2 function is $DBSC$.
-This explains why one can provide a better classification for {\em continuous} first order theories that is not possible for classical case.
+This explains why one can provide a better classification for {\em continuous} first-order theories that is not possible for the classical case.